Going for the cure

 While you can schedule a mammogram any time of year, some local health care providers accept walk-ins and offer same-day appointments in October, which is Breast Cancer Awareness Month.

-For example, new and established Sharp Rees-Stealy patients can take advantage of convenient walk-in times for screening mammograms in October.
-Throughout the month, six Sharp Rees-Stealy locations are offering screenings — no appointment needed — Monday through Friday from 9 am to 4 pm.
+For example, Sharp Rees-Stealy patients age 40 or older can take advantage of convenient walk-in times for screening mammograms in October.
+Throughout the month, five Sharp Rees-Stealy locations are offering screenings — no appointment needed — Monday through Friday from 9 am to 4 pm.

 “We want to make it as easy as possible for you to get screened because it is so important,” says Kim Gaddy, mammography lead for Sharp Rees-Stealy Medical Centers.
 “Mammograms can find cancer early, when it’s easier to treat.”